 This lovely studio in the City Bowl is at a stone’s throw from Long Street, where you’ll find plenty of good restaurants and bars, and right across the street from the Company Gardens.
 There is a beautiful communal garden and even a swimming pool, and someone at the door 24/7 which means it is super safe.
 The apartment itself is small, but has everything you need for a perfect stay.

-North of Table Mountain, City Bowl definitely is where to stay in Cape Town for first time visitors, and by all means where to stay in Cape Town to be at the center of action.
-You will find plenty of accommodation options for any budget, you will have plenty of bars and restaurants to pick from – make sure to check out the ones on Long Street and Bee Street – and endless shopping opportunities.
+North of Table Mountain, City Bowl is one of the best areas so stay in the Mother City for first time visitors.
+You will find plenty of accommodation options for any budget, lots of bars and restaurants to pick from – make sure to check out the ones on Long Street and Bee Street – and endless shopping opportunities.

-The main downside of the City Bowl is that you have to be wary of your surroundings at night – Long Street, one of the main nightlife hubs, can be dodgy when the sun goes down.
-My recommendation is to call an Uber even to cover short distances – it works super efficiently in South Africa.
+The main downside of the City Bowl is that you have to be wary of your surroundings at night – Long Street can be dodgy when the sun goes down.
+Call an Uber even to cover short distances – it works super efficiently in South Africa.